dress codes at my school

 definitely no weapons

-When I went to Catholic school, we couldn’t have back pockets in any of our pants!posted almost 5 years ago
+When I went to Catholic school, we couldn’t have back pockets in any of our pants!posted about 5 years ago

 Pretty basic rules for us, but still :|